Rank-uniform local law for Wigner matrices: Proof of Theorem

 Lemma~\ref{underline repl lemma} reduces understanding the local law to the underline term in~\eqref{selfcons} since $\cE_k^\av$ will be treated as an error term.
 For the underline term we use a cumulant expansion when calculating the high moment $\E \abs{ \braket{(GA)^k-m^k A^k}}^p$ for any fixed integer $p$.
 Here we will make again a notational simplification ignoring different indices in $G$, $A$ and $m$, and, in particular we may write

 by choosing \(G=G(\ov{z_i})\) for half of the factors.

-We set $\partial_{ab}:= \partial/\partial w_{ab}$ as the derivative with respect to the \((a,b)\)-entry of $W$, i.e. we consider $w_{ab}$ and $w_{ba}$ as independent variables in the following cumulant expansion (such expansion was first used in the random matrix context in~\cite{MR1411619} and later revived in~\cite{MR3678478, MR3405746}).
-We thus compute\footnote{The truncation error of the cumulant expansion after \(R=(3+4k)p\) terms can be estimated trivially by the single-\(G\) local law for resolvent entries, and by norm for entries of \(GAG\cdots\) resolvent chains.
-The precise form of the error term is given e.g.\ in~\cite{MR3678478,MR3941370}.}
+We set $\partial_{ab}:= \partial/\partial w_{ab}$ as the derivative with respect to the \((a,b)\)-entry of $W$, i.e. we consider $w_{ab}$ and $w_{ba}$ as independent variables in the following cumulant expansion (such expansion was first used in the random matrix context in~\cite{MR1411619} and later revived in~\cite{MR3678478, MR3405746})

+Technically we use a truncated version of the expansion above, see e.g.~\cite{MR3941370,MR3678478,MR3941370}.
+We thus compute\footnote{The truncation error of the cumulant expansion after \(R=(3+4k)p\) terms can be estimated trivially by the single-\(G\) local law for resolvent entries, and by norm for entries of \(GAG\cdots\) resolvent chains.}

 recalling~\cref{Wigner def} for the diagonal and off-diagonal cumulants.
 The summation runs over all indices $a,b\in [N]$.
-The second cumulant calculation in~\eqref{WGA cum exp} used the fact that by definition of the underline renormalisation the derivative in the first term may not act on its own \((GA)^k\).
+The second cumulant calculation in~\eqref{WGA cum exp} used the fact that by definition of the underline renormalisation the \(\partial_{ba}\)-derivative in the first line may not act on its own \((GA)^k\).